bpholt/wedding/covid-19.md

 2. The [US government requires a negative test before flying home](https://www.cdc.gov/coronavirus/2019-ncov/travelers/testing-international-air-travelers.html).
 This test must be taken within 1 day of departure.
 Testing is availble in Dublin airport.
 Test can also be an antigen test, BUT must be supervised via telehealth visit.
 You can [schedule your return testing at Dublin Airport here](https://www.dublinairport.com/covid-19/pre-departure-covid-19-testing)!
 4. A [Passenger Locator Form](https://travel.eplf.gov.ie/en) is required prior to entry.
 This can be completed no more than 3 days prior to arrival.
+    - The Passenger Locator Form will ask you for a contact address in Ireland.
+The address of Springfield Castle is:

+      > Springfield Castle
+      >
+      > Springfield
+      >
+      > DROMCOLLOGHER
+      >
+      > County Limerick
+      >
+      > P56 DC42

+    (You should be able to enter those values into the Passenger Locator Form's contact address form in that order.
+Dromcollogher is the city name and `P56 DC42` is the Eircode (postal code).